MCZbase/DataShot_DesktopApp/README.md

 See http://stackoverflow.com/questions/42155692/why-isnt-zxing-playing-nicely-with-ant-java8-and-the-pom-xml for notes on how to fix a syntax error in the pom in your local repository.
 You will need to edit ~/.m2/repository/com/github/jai-imageio/jai-imageio-core/1.3.1/jai-imageio-core-1.3.1.pom to change <jdk>[1.8,</jdk> to <jdk>[1.8,)</jdk>.

-(If you have a test database set up that fits the parameters in the hibernate.cfg.xml file, then you can omit the -DskipTests to run the tests, which will include authenticating in to the test database.
-You should not put a password inside src/main/java/hibernate.cfg.xml)

 The resulting executable jar file will be in build/ImageCapture.jar, you can run it with: